-Student attendance 2013 2014 2015 The overall attendance rate for the students at this school (shown as a percentage).
-96% 95% 97% The attendance rate for Indigenous students at this school (shown as a percentage).
+STUDENT ATTENDANCE 2016 Description 2014 2015 2016 The overall attendance rate for the students at this school (shown as a percentage).
+95% 97% 96% The attendance rate for Indigenous students at this school (shown as a percentage).
 DW DW DW

-The student attendance rate is generated by dividing the total of full-days and part-days that students attended, and comparing this to the total of all possible days for students to attend, expressed as a percentage.
+^{}The student attendance rate is generated by dividing the total of full-days and part-days that students attended, and comparing this to the total of all possible days for students to attend, expressed as a percentage.

-The overall attendance rate in 2015 for all Queensland Primary schools was 93%.
+The overall student attendance rate in 2016 for all Queensland Primary schools was 93%.

-Student attendance rate for each year level (shown as a percentage)
+AVERAGE STUDENT ATTENDANCE RATE (%) FOR

-Prep Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Year 7 Year 8 Year 9 Year 10 Year 11 Year 12
+Year Level Prep Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Year 7

-2013 95% 97% 96% 96% 97%

 2014 94% DW DW 99% 93% DW

 2015 95% DW DW 100%

+2016 DW 92% DW DW DW DW

-^{}From 2013, the-methodology used for calculating attendance rates effectively counts attendance for every student for every day of attendance in Semester 1.
+^{}Attendance rates effectively count attendance for every student for every day of attendance in Semester 1.
 The student attendance rate is generated by dividing the total of full-days and part-days that students attended, and comparing this to the total of all possible days for students to attend, expressed as a percentage.